yamiacat/MoreTestRenamed/headered.md

 In a closed society where everybody's guilty, the only crime is getting caught.
 In a world of thieves, the only final sin is stupidity.

 We can't stop here, this is bat country!

+There was madness in any direction, at any hour.
+If not across the Bay, then up the Golden Gate or down 101 to Los Altos or La Honda. . . .
+You could strike sparks anywhere.
+There was a fantastic universal sense that whatever we were doing was right, that we were winning. . . .